 The Correct Way to Stand

 Standing doesn’t do you much good if you are slouching and putting extra strain on your joints and muscles.
-In a correct standing posture, you should be standing neutrally with your feet shoulder-distance apart, knees not locked, stomach pulled in, head level, and shoulders back and down.
-Don’t worry, there’s no drill Sargeant here to correct your alignment, but you will want to get this right to reap the most benefits of a standing desk.
+In a correct standing posture, you should be standing neutrally with your feet shoulder-distance apart, knees not locked and slightly bent, stomach pulled in, head level, and shoulders back and down.
+Don’t worry, there’s no drill sergeant that comes with the desk .

 Don’t Forget to Exercise and Eat Well

-As amazing as standing up can be for your health, it’s not a replacement for exercise.
-You’ll experience an increased calorie burn if you supplement your standing desk with exercising at least five days a week for a half hour or more .
-Exercising and eating healthy foods combined with standing while at work will make you feel better on a daily basis.
-Not to mention, people who sit too much have a greatly increased risk of all-cause mortality than those who have a more active lifestyle, according to a study done by the University of Sydney.
-If you don’t want to stand more for your productivity levels, do it for your life!
+As amazing as working standing up can be for your health, it’s not a replacement for exercise.
+You’ll experience an increased calorie burn if you supplement your standing desk with exercising at least five days a week for at least 30 minutes.
+Exercising and eating healthy foods, combined with standing while at work, will make you feel better on a daily basis.
+In addition, people who are sedentary have a greatly increased risk of all-cause mortality than those who have a more active lifestyle.
+Don’t just stand for your productivity levels, do it for your life!

 Frequently Asked Questions